ipeirotis/introduction-to-databases/module4/README.md

 - Combining with ORDER BY and LIMIT

 ### HAVING Clause
+- Filtering groups after aggregation
-- Filtering groups (vs. WHERE which filters rows)
+- Difference between WHERE (filters rows) and HAVING (filters groups)
-- Using aggregate conditions

-### Integrated Queries
-- Combining JOINs with GROUP BY
+### JOIN + GROUP BY
-- Statistics across related tables (genres, directors, actors)
+- Computing statistics across related tables
+- Genre statistics for movies
+- Director statistics
+- Role analysis
+- Self-joins for finding patterns (double majors, music recommendations)

+## BigQuery Notes

+- Use `EXTRACT(YEAR FROM date_column)` instead of `YEAR(date_column)` for extracting year from dates
+- In HAVING clauses, you cannot reference column aliases — repeat the aggregate expression instead
+- Column `rank` in MySQL is `rating` in the BigQuery IMDB dataset

 ## Setup